EdoardoTosin/edoardotosin.github.io/_posts/Ubuntu-Server-Pi-Hole-Unbound/en-US/2022-12-31-ubuntu-server-pihole-unbound-part-5.md

 Open the browser and enter the IP of the computer where Ubuntu Server is installed followed by `/admin` as shown in the following figure.
 When the page loads, click the `Login` item present in the left vertical menu.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_2.jpg" title="Pi-Hole Web Interface 2" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_2.jpg" alt="Pi-Hole Web Interface 2" %}

 The Pi-Hole web interface password will be asked.
 Enter it and click `Login` to confirm and enter.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_3.jpg" title="Pi-Hole Web Interface 3" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_3.jpg" alt="Pi-Hole Web Interface 3" %}

 The following screen is the one before logging in.
 The difference is that now there is the possibility of configuring Pi-Hole.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_4.jpg" title="Pi-Hole Web Interface 4" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_4.jpg" alt="Pi-Hole Web Interface 4" %}

 Click the `Settings` item in the left menu.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_5.jpg" title="Pi-Hole Web Interface 5" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_5.jpg" alt="Pi-Hole Web Interface 5" %}

 Click `DNS` from the items present at the top.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_6.jpg" title="Pi-Hole Web Interface 6" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_6.jpg" alt="Pi-Hole Web Interface 6" %}

 In the block titled `Upstream DNS Servers` on the left, deselect any tick present.
 Instead, in the homonymous block on the right, select `Custom 1 (IPv4)` and enter `127.0.0.1#5353` which are the interface and the port that were previously entered in the Unbound configuration file.
 This will make Pi-Hole ask Unbound for DNS resolution instead of using an external server outside the network.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_7.jpg" title="Pi-Hole Web Interface 7" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_7.jpg" alt="Pi-Hole Web Interface 7" %}

 In the block titled `Interface settings`, click the `Bind only to interface ...` voice.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_8.jpg" title="Pi-Hole Web Interface 8" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_8.jpg" alt="Pi-Hole Web Interface 8" %}

 To save all this, scroll down with the mouse and click `Save` located at the bottom right of the screen.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_9.jpg" title="Pi-Hole Web Interface 9" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_9.jpg" alt="Pi-Hole Web Interface 9" %}

 ### Backup Pi-Hole Settings

 For safety, download the current Pi-Hole configuration so that in case of need to restore the settings it is faster to do it from a file.
 To do this, press click from the horizontal menu present at the top the `Teleporter` voice.
 Finally, click `Backup` and confirm the file save.

-{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_10.jpg" title="Pi-Hole Web Interface 10" %}
+{% include Image.html src="https://raw.githubusercontent.com/EdoardoTosin/Ubuntu-Server-Pi-Hole-Unbound/main/assets/5_Pi-Hole_Web_Interface/Pi-Hole_Web_Interface_10.jpg" alt="Pi-Hole Web Interface 10" %}

 ## Router Configuration